qtile/qtile/docs/manual/install/ubuntu.rst

     sudo apt-get install qtile

-On older versions of Ubuntu (15.10 or lower) and Debian (9 or lower), the dependencies are available via:
+On older versions of Ubuntu (15.10 to 16.10) and Debian (9 or lower), the dependencies are available via:

 .. code-block:: bash